kartooner/kartoonerdotcom/readme.md

 ## 🚀 Features

-- **Responsive Design:** Looks great on desktops, tablets, and mobiles.
+- **Responsive Design:** Looks great on desktops, tablets, and mobile things.
 - **Accessibility-Focused:** Built with inclusive design principles to ensure everyone can enjoy the content.
 - **Smooth Animations:** Subtle animations that bring the site to life without overwhelming.
 - **Professional Portfolio:** Showcases my top skills, work experience, and design philosophy.